Learned Sorted Table Search and Static Indexes in Small Model Space: Learning from a Static Sorted Set to Speed-Up Searching in It

 \paragraph{Two-Level RMIs with Parametric Branching Factor} \begin{itemize} \item {\bf Heuristically Optimized RMIs.} Informally, an {\bf RMI} is a multi-level, directed graph, with Atomic Models at its nodes.
 When searching for a given key and starting with the first level, a prediction at each level identifies the model of the next level to use for the next prediction.
 This process continues until a final level model is reached.
-This latter is used to predict the interval to search into.
+This latter is used to predict the table interval to search into.
 As pointed out in the benchmarking study, in most applications, a generic {\bf RMI} with two layers, a tree-like structure and a branching factor $b$ suffices.
-An example is provided in Figure \ref{fig:models}(c).
+An example is provided in Figure \ref{fig:parammodels}(a).
 It is to be noted that Atomic Models are {\bf RMI}s.
-Moreover, the difference between {\bf KO-BFS} and {\bf RMI}s is that the first level in the former partitions the table, while that same level in the latter partitions the Universe of the elements.
-Following the benchmarking study, we use two-layers {\bf RMI}s and verbatim the optimization software provided in {\bf CDFShop} to obtain up to ten versions of the generic model, for a given table.
-That is, for each model, the optimization software picks an appropriate branching factor and the type of regression to use within each part of the model, those latter quantities being the parameters that control the precision of the prediction as well as its space occupancy.
-It is also to be remarked, as pointed out in \cite{Markus20b}, that the optimization process provides only approximations to the real optimum and it is heuristic in nature, with no theoretic approximation performance guarantees.
+Moreover, the difference between Learned k-ary Search and {\bf RMI}s is that the first level in the former partitions the table, while that same level in the latter partitions the Universe of the elements.
+Following the benchmarking study and for a given table, we use two-layers {\bf RMI}s that we obtain using the optimization software provided in {\bf CDFShop}, that returns up to ten versions of the generic {\bf RMI}, for a given input table.
+That is, for each model, the optimization software picks an appropriate branching factor and the type of regression to use within each part of the model, those latter quantities being the parameters that control the precision of its prediction as well as its space occupancy.
+It is also to be remarked, as pointed out in \cite{Marcus20b}, that the optimization process provides only approximations to the real optimum and it is heuristic in nature, with no theoretic approximation performance guarantees.
 The problem of finding an optimal model in polynomial time is open.